-Spark SQL consists of three main layers such as
+It consists of three main layers:

-SchemaRDD – RDD (resilient distributed dataset) is a special data structure which the Spark core is designed with.
-As Spark SQL works on schemas, tables, and records we can use Schema RDD or data frame as a temporary table.
+SchemaRDD: RDD (resilient distributed dataset) is a special data structure with which the Spark core is designed.
+As Spark SQL works on schema, tables, and records, you can use SchemaRDD or data frame as a temporary table.

 Components of Spark SQL

-Spark SQL Dataframes – There were some shortcomings on part of RDDs which the Spark DataFrame overcame in version 1.3 of Spark.
-First off there was no provision to handle structured data and there was no optimization engine when working with structured data.
-On the basis of attributes the developer had to optimize each RDD.
+Spark SQL DataFrames: There were some shortcomings on part of RDDs which the Spark DataFrame overcame in version 1.3 of Spark.
+First of all, there was no provision to handle structured data and there was no optimization engine to work with it.
+On the basis of attributes, developers had to optimize each RDD.

 Features of Spark SQL